ggarcia453/RustyHeadphones/README.md

 # Overview
 Welcome to Rusty Headphones!
 This is a terminal based audio player created by me in Rust.
 It allows you to play local audio files from the terminal with all of the functionality of an audio player such as Groovy or Spotify.
 # Setup
 To setup rusty headphones, we have provided a setup shell script.
-Here you can enter a working directory that serves as the default for your music libraries.
-From there, RustyHeadphones will be installed and you can begin using it
+From there, RustyHeadphones will be installed and you can begin using it.
 # Libraries
 This is a list of installed libarires needed for the rust crate
 <a href ="https://docs.rs/rodio/latest/rodio/" target="_blank">rodio</a>